bitindi/docs/content/docs/wallet/buy-crypto-with-block-wallet.md

 ### Buy crypto in a few easy steps

-To buy crypto and receive it directly into your BlockWallet account, follow these easy steps:
+To buy crypto and receive it directly into your BitindiWallet account, follow these easy steps:

 - Click Buy on the home screen.